 Who is going to buy your art?
 Who is going to show it?
 Who is going to attend your openings?
 I hope you're not waiting for them to materialize from the ethers.

-I want to make it perfectly clear that I’m not talking about changing your personality or any kind of fake sucking up to people.
+When I talk about networking for artists, I want to make it perfectly clear that I’m not intimating that you change your personality or adopt any kind of fake sucking up to people.
 I want you to be genuine in everything you do.

 I’m talking only about getting out and meeting people.
 I’m talking about being seen.

-You can attain a modicum of success by sitting behind your computer and trying to hack the latest sales websites, but you will never reach the highest levels of the art world doing this alone.
+You can have a modestly successful art business by sitting behind your computer and trying to hack the latest sales websites, but you will never reach the highest levels of the art world doing this alone.

 Here’s how you can reach out and start meeting more people: